NeilRaiden/keyboard-layouts/Linux/README.md

 If your distro does that, you will have to place the custom symbols/layout files in `/usr/share/X11/xkb/symbols` instead of (local) `$HOME/.config/xkb/symbols` or (global) `/etc/xkb/symbols`.

-As long as the file names are different from the default ones, your custom symbols files should not be overwritten during a next system update.
+As long as the file names are different from the default ones, your custom symbols files should not be overwritten during the next system update.

 ### Current user (local)